scipy/scipy.org/www/bug-report.rst

 Bug reports and suggestions for this website (http://scipy.org) should be submitted at https://github.com/scipy/scipy.org/issues.
-Errors in documentation should be repoted on the project-specific issue trackers above.
+Errors in documentation however should be reported on the project-specific issue trackers above.
-Technical problems with http://docs.scipy.org such as connectivity issues, etc. however should be reported to the scipy.org website issue tracker.
+Technical problems with http://docs.scipy.org such as connectivity issues, etc. should be reported to the scipy.org website issue tracker.

 Guidelines for submitting bugs
 ------------------------------